JonanthaW/Arduino-Projects/Project 2 - Buzzer and Button/README.md

 ![Github](https://img.shields.io/github/last-commit/JonanthaW/Arduino-Projects)

 ## :books: About it
-In this project we are going to connect an LED to our ARDUINO board and make it stay on and/or blink.
+In this project we connect a buzzer and a button to the arduino.
+When we click on the button, the buzzer is activated and projects sound at a certain frequency.
+Releasing it, the sound will stop.

 ## :floppy_disk: What will we use:
 <ul>